Thaddeus Stevens

-Thaddeus Stevens (April 4, 1792 – August 11, 1868) was a member of the United States House of Representatives from Pennsylvania, one of the leaders of the Radical Republican faction of the Republican Party during the 1860s.
+Thaddeus Stevens (April 4, 1792 – August 11, 1868) was an American politician and lawyer who served as a member of the United States House of Representatives from Pennsylvania, being one of the leaders of the Radical Republican faction of the Republican Party during the 1860s.
 A fierce opponent of slavery and discrimination against black Americans, Stevens sought to secure their rights during Reconstruction, leading the opposition to U.S. President Andrew Johnson.
 As chairman of the House Ways and Means Committee during the American Civil War, he played a leading role, focusing his attention on defeating the Confederacy, financing the war with new taxes and borrowing, crushing the power of slave owners, ending slavery, and securing equal rights for the freedmen.

 Stevens was born in rural Vermont, in poverty, and with a club foot, which left him with a permanent limp.
 He moved to Pennsylvania as a young man and quickly became a successful lawyer in Gettysburg.
 He interested himself in municipal affairs and then in politics.
 He was an active leader of the Anti-Masonic Party, as a fervent believer that Freemasonry in the United States was an evil conspiracy to secretly control the republican system of government.
 He was elected to the Pennsylvania House of Representatives, where he became a strong advocate of free public education.
 Financial setbacks in 1842 caused him to move his home and practice to the larger city of Lancaster.
 There, he joined the Whig Party and was elected to Congress in 1848.
 His activities as a lawyer and politician in opposition to slavery cost him votes, and he did not seek reelection in 1852.
 After a brief flirtation with the Know-Nothing Party, Stevens joined the newly formed Republican Party and was elected to Congress again in 1858.
 There, with fellow radicals such as Massachusetts Senator Charles Sumner, he opposed the expansion of slavery and concessions to the South as the war came.